-Final deletion from your storage allocation typically happens within 30 minutes, however if your particular Cloud's disk cluster is very busy, and/or if the number of files/size is large, it can take up to 24hrs for full data deletion and thus for your storage used to decrease.
+Final deletion from your storage allocation typically happens within 30 minutes but it can take up to 24hrs for full data deletion and thus for your storage used to decrease.

-If you delete sufficient numbers of files, you would actually see your storage use start decreasing over time - not all at once.
+If you delete a large number of files, you may see your storage use start decreasing over time - not all at once.

 Why Does My Storage Usage Show 0 Bytes When I Have Files In My Drive?